ta-data-bcn/Project-Week-5-Your-Own-Project/README.md

 ## Workflow

-- Finding the world's happness datasets for the past few years (2015, 2016, 2017 & 2018).
+- Finding the world's happiness datasets for the past few years (2015, 2016, 2017 & 2018).
 - Cleaning and combining the datasets together and taking the average happiness score over the four years.
-- Finding datasets about average working hours by country, obesity among adults by country, average alchohol consumption per captia by country & percentage of suicide by country.
+- Finding datasets about average working hours by country, obesity among adults by country, average alcohol consumption per capita by country & percentage of suicide by country.
 - Cleaning each of the new datasets and combining each with the combined happiness dataset.
 - Plotting and visualizing the data.
-- Finding weither there is a relation / correlation between happiness and average working hours by country or not.
+- Finding wither there is a relation / correlation between happiness and average working hours by country or not.
-- Finding weither there is a relation / correlation between happiness and obesity among adults by country or not.
+- Finding wither there is a relation / correlation between happiness and obesity among adults by country or not.
-- Finding weither there is a relation / correlation between happiness and average alchohol consumption per captia or not.
+- Finding wither there is a relation / correlation between happiness and average alcohol consumption per capita or not.
-- Finding weither there is a relation / correlation between happiness and percentage/rate of suicide or not.
+- Finding wither there is a relation / correlation between happiness and percentage/rate of suicide or not.
-- The final step was to proved or disaproved each hyptheses, based on the visualization and findings.
+- The final step was to prove or disapprove each hypothesis, based on the visualization and findings.

 ## Organization: